 You feel cold when you lose fat because the fat tissue provides both insulation and fat-burning fuel.
-With a slightly lower body temperature and less padding to keep that temperature contained, you’ll become more sensitive to feeling cold.

-Fat cells keep you warm, and when you shed body fat, you literally lose insulation .
+According to research by Science, fat cells keep you warm, and when you shed body fat, you literally lose insulation .
 It’s like removing attic insulation from your home before winter and then noticing that your rooms don’t stay warm for as long as they used to.

 And as you go through more consistent weight loss through a calorie restriction diet, you’ll start feeling cold more easily.

 Fat is one of the ways that you produce body heat through your metabolism.